jorendorff/tabletop-games/identifamy.md

         "Australian accent"; "talks like the pig in *Toy Story*"; "often says 'possibly, possibly'")

+        Avoid accents unless you're sure the player can do that accent, and likes it enough to keep it up the whole game.
+Catchphrases seem to go over well, and players like picking their own.

 *   Items:

     *   Clothes, shoes, and armor ("bowler hat, fancy suit"; "goes